pspacek/draft-dnsop-parent-side-auth-types/draft-peetterr-dnsop-parent-side-auth-types.md

 * rfc1034#section-4.3.2 / rfc6672#section-3.2

 ## Validating resolver changes
 * [@RFC5155, section 6]
   * Security status of the child zone is determined by the presence or absence of DS RRSet, which is not changed by this document.
   * All Parent-Side Types require proof-of-nonexistence and thus NSEC3 Opt-out feature applies only if no Parent-Side Type is present at the delegation point.

+FIXME: following three sections need further refinement if we decide to add new types which create a delegation without NS

-* [@RFC5155, section 8]: References to DS RR type are replaced by All Parent-Side Types.
+* [@RFC5155, section 8]: References to DS RR type are replaced by Parent-Side Types.

-* [@RFC6840, section 4.1]: Reference to DS RR type is replaced by all Parent-Side Types.
+* [@RFC6840, section 4.1]: Reference to DS RR type is replaced by Parent-Side Types.

 * [@RFC6840, section 4.4]:
-  * While proving existence of any Parent-Side Type needs MUST follow rules for NSEC bitmap checks from this section to detect spoofed proofs from the child zone.
+  * While proving non-existence of any Parent-Side Type validation MUST follow rules from this section.
   * Only DS RR type is used for determining presence of a secure delegation.

 This specification defines changes to query processing in resolvers.